 Picture credits.
 Queen Victoria, photographed at the time of her Golden Jubilee: Adapted from a public domain image at Wikimedia Commons.
 A Victorian penny: Adapted from an image by Jerry “Woody”, taken from their Flickr Photostream and used under a Creative Commons licence.
 Snow-covered hedgerow: Adapted from a public domain image by Pixabay contributor ‘azboomer’.

-Copies of all newspaper pages below viewed at Copy viewed at British Newspaper Archive unless otherwise stated.
+Copies of all newspaper pages below viewed at the British Newspaper Archive unless otherwise stated.
 See also references for previous stories about the Misses Atcherley.

 Wellington Journal, 9 Apr 1887, page 5.

 Wellington Journal, 11 Jun 1887, page 1.

 A History of the Swimming Baths in the Quarry Park.
 At the Keep the Pool in Town! website (accessed 18 Sep 2017).